Emily Champoux MPH, RD

 Registered Dietitian - ID #86080219

-• Emily has completed trainings in Dialectical Behavioral Therapy (DBT) & Radically Open- Dialectical Behavioral Therapy (RO-DBT).
+• Emily has completed trainings and coursework in Motivational Interviewing, Dialectical Behavioral Therapy (DBT) & Radically Open- Dialectical Behavioral Therapy (RO-DBT).
 These approaches help Emily support clients in accepting where they are, including the feelings that come with this process, while simultaneously finding actionable ways in which change feels possible.

 • Over the years, Emily has further specialized to support clients navigating the intersection of disordered eating and neurodivergence, trauma and complex chronic health issues.
 Emily is the right fit for you if